andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 -   How do we even know that each subsequent matrix in the network is “compatible”?
-We want the outputs of one matrix to line up with the inputs of the next, but there’s no way to know unless we have “smart constructors” to check while we add things.
-But it’s possible to build a bad network, and things will just explode at runtime.
+We want the outputs of one matrix to line up with the inputs of the next, but there’s no way to know.
+It’s possible to build a bad network, and things will just explode at runtime.

--   How do we know the size vector the network expects?
+-   How do we know the size of vector the network expects?
 What stops you from sending in a bad vector at run-time?
+We might do runtime-checks, but the compiler won’t help us.

 -   How do we verify that we have implemented `runLayer` and `runNet` in a way that they won’t suddenly fail at runtime?
 We write `l #> v`,